Electrical harnesses are a staple in modern electronics and the backbone of the auto industry.

-However, technical progress has allowed the use of adaptable and robust wire harnesses that are useful in other complex industries, like the aerospace or aviation industry.
+However, technical progress has allowed the use of adaptable and robust wire harnesses useful in other complex industries, like the aerospace or aviation industry.

 Innovations in Aircraft Technology

-Aerospace engineering has advanced through the years, as there are more potent aircraft engines and new improvements in aircraft wiring harnesses.
+Aerospace engineering has advanced through the years, with more potent aircraft engines and new improvements in aircraft wiring harnesses.

-At the same time, an aircraft wire harness serves the same primary function as any other wiring system, innovations it has brought to the aerospace industry.
+At the same time, an aircraft wire harness serves the same primary function as any other wiring system and the innovations it has brought to the aerospace industry.

 Caption: Hydraulic lines inside the aviation system

-Why Do Aircrafts Have Wiring Harnesses?
+Why Do Aircraft Have Wiring Harnesses?

 There was no such thing as a wiring harness in the early days of airplane development since electrical systems did not exist.

 Aircraft mechanics eventually realized that they were installing cables one at a time despite groups of wires flowing from one part to another.

 Caption: Shot wire tubes inside the wall